storeon/storeon/README.md

 })
 ```

-We recommend to keep business logic away from the components.
+We recommend to keep business logic away from components.
 In this case,
 UI kit (special page with all your components in all states)
 will be the best way to test components.